DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 Check wiring and connectivity, CHeck the resistance of the resistors.

 ## Repair and Evaluate
-Disconnect the battery from the circuit and change the mode on the voltmeter to resistance from voltage.
+Change the ammeter from parallel to series.

+---
 # Circuit 5

 ## Provided Circuit